 Greater Possibilities for Professional Advancement

 The alliance of development and operations compels employees to see into the scope of the other team’s work.
-Developers thus get acquainted with the specifics of software deployment, which helps them consider it when they write a code and avoid possible software failure in the future.
+Developers thus get acquainted with the specifics of software deployment, which helps them consider it when they write code and avoid possible software failure in the future.
 The operation team is familiar with the development process, which is why they will not take out critical features that require special consideration.

 A conventional software creation model distinctly separates the development from its going live, which is why the employees’ competencies are strictly limited to coding or operations.